szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Simulation.md

 # Simulation
 ##### [Go back to main page](../../Documentation.md)

-__Missing!__ general description on the simulator
+Simulation is the module that emulates the physics of the game.

-- from intro: The problem statement gives us the freedom to choose the level of abstraction of the simulation.
+It includes the models of the dynamic environment (a ball and players), static environment (a field), set of time update rules (kinematics and dynamics) and some robot-soccer rules (goal rules, etc.).
- The level of abstraction here means the lowest level of detail of physics, which the simulation is going to take under consideration.
+This module, although strongly independent of other modules, is the essential component that allows fast development of the robot's algorithms.

 # Architecture
 The game simulator was developed following two design patterns: